dogcomplex/AutoToS/README.md

 # AutoToS-Inspired: Automating Thought of Search

-This project implements an approach inspired by AutoToS (Automating Thought of Search), a general method for automatically generating sound and complete search components for planning and reasoning problems using large language models (LLMs).
+This project implements an approach inspired by AutoToS (Automating Thought of Search https://arxiv.org/abs/2408.11326), a general method for automatically generating sound and complete search components for planning and reasoning problems using large language models (LLMs).

 ### THIS WAS BASICALLY ENTIRELY AI-GENERATED